-Successful applications will propose to create knowledge that informs university academic programs and decision making.
-The proposed research program should be relevant to the applicants’ field(s) of study and contribute to the quality of Cornell’s actions, policies and programs.
-The Office of Engagement Initiatives welcomes novel research initiatives and also projects that are team-based, collaborative, and/or cross-disciplinary.
+The proposed research should be relevant to the applicants’ field(s) of study and contribute to the evidence base for the impact of community-engaged approaches.
+The Office of Engagement Initiatives welcomes programs of nascent inquiry, novel research or the deepening of existing theories that are team-based, collaborative and/or cross-disciplinary.

-Engaged Research Grants for Faculty are intended to support:
+Grants for Faculty Research on Engagement are intended to support any of the following:

-Research projects that aim to advance understanding of the impact of community-engaged learning, teaching and research on students, community partners, staff and/or faculty
+Research projects that aim to advance understanding of the impact of community-engaged learning, teaching and research on students, partners, staff, faculty and/or society

 Infrastructural projects (e.g. improving data collection, system interfaces) at Cornell that will enable the types of research described above

-Engaged Research Grants for Faculty are not intended to support:
+Grants for Faculty Research on Engagement are not intended to support:

-If you’re developing a major, minor or course, check out the Engaged Curriculum Grants.
+If you’re developing a community-engaged curriculum, check out the Engaged Curriculum Grants.

-Researchers and scholars (faculty or academic staff) in any field of study
+Cornell researchers and scholars (faculty of any rank) in any field of study may submit proposals.

 Researchers and scholars appointed in centers, institutes, programs, extension divisions, museums and laboratories on any Cornell campus may participate, or lead, provided that necessary support for their research or scholarship is available.